Authentication: In computer science

+Most secure internet communication relies on centralized authority-based trust relationships, such as those used in HTTPS, where public certificate authorities (CAs) vouch for the authenticity of websites.
+This same centralized trust model underpins protocols like OIDC (OpenID Connect) where identity providers (e.g., Google) authenticate users on behalf of relying applications.
+In contrast, decentralized peer-based trust, also known as a web of trust, is commonly used for personal services such as secure email or file sharing.
+In systems like PGP, trust is established when individuals personally verify and sign each other’s cryptographic keys, without relying on a central authority.

+These systems use cryptographic protocols that, in theory, are not vulnerable to spoofing as long as the originator’s private key remains uncompromised.
+Importantly, even if the key owner is unaware of a compromise, the cryptographic failure still invalidates trust.
+However, while these methods are currently considered secure, they are not provably unbreakable—future mathematical or computational advances (such as quantum computing or new algorithmic attacks) could expose vulnerabilities.
+If that happens, it could retroactively undermine trust in past communications or agreements.
+For example, a digitally signed contract might be challenged if the signature algorithm is later found to be insecure..

 Authentication factors

 The ways in which someone may be authenticated fall into three categories, based on what is known as the factors of authentication: something the user knows, something the user has, and something the user is.
 Each authentication factor covers a range of elements used to authenticate or verify a person's identity before being granted access, approving a transaction request, signing a document or other work product, granting authority to others, and establishing a chain of authority.

 Security research has determined that for a positive authentication, elements from at least two, and preferably all three, factors should be verified.
 The three factors (classes) and some of the elements of each factor are: